Labadee Haiti coastline with lush green mountains meeting turquoise Caribbean waters

 The Dragon's Breath zip line is the headliner, and rightfully so.
 At 2,600 feet, it's the longest zip line over water in the world, and the experience is nothing like the tame zip lines you've probably done elsewhere.
 You launch from the mountain, accelerate to what feels like unreasonable speed, and soar over the beach, over the bay, over the ships anchored below, with nothing but the Caribbean Sea stretching to the horizon and the wind screaming past your helmet.
 The whole thing lasts maybe a minute, but it's an extraordinary minute.
 Book early — Dragon's Breath sells out on most sailings.

 The Moment That Stays With Me: I had finished Dragon's Breath and wandered, still buzzing with adrenaline, into the Artisan's Market near the pier.
 An older Haitian woman sat at a stall carving mahogany figurines, and she looked up at me with this enormous smile and said, "You survived!"
 I laughed and nodded, and she held up a small carved dolphin she was working on and said, "This is my granddaughter's favorite to make, but her hands are too small still, so I teach her piece by piece."
+My eyes welled unexpectedly—something about the tenderness of that image, grandmother and granddaughter shaping wood together, made me think of my own family traditions passed down through patient hands.
 We talked for twenty minutes about her family, the village she lives in down the coast, how her son works on the ship maintenance crew.
 She was so proud — not of the tourist tips or the carved trinkets, but of this place, this peninsula where her community has worked alongside Royal Caribbean for nearly forty years, where employment is steady and the schools get funding and the cruise passengers who actually stop and talk leave understanding that Labadee isn't just a beach.
 It's a partnership.
 That dolphin carving is on my desk right now, and I think about her hands shaping it every time I see it.

 The beaches are beautiful, and each has its own personality.
 Barefoot Beach is the main area with the most loungers and food service — lively, social, easy.
 Columbus Cove is calmer and better for families with small children (the water is shallower and gentler).
 Nellie's Beach is the premium option — exclusive cabanas with butler service and upgraded food, worth the splurge if you want to feel like royalty.
 I've done all three on various visits, and honestly, I've been happy everywhere.
 The water is consistently gorgeous, the sand is well-maintained, and there's rarely a crowd problem because the whole peninsula has been carefully designed to distribute guests across multiple zones.